 With the element of surprise that a New Year's gift provides, really any type of gift might work.
 But here are some ideas that could be winners for a business:

 - Fresh Fruit and Healthy Snacks.
 After indulging over the holidays, a healthy eating gift of fresh fruit, nuts or snacks could be welcome.
 Gift packaged fruit boxes are available from many online sources.
 Some even offer a "Gift of the Month" type program where a different fruit of food gift is sent to recipients once a month for the entire year.
 This is an effective way to keep in touch with mega or key clients.
-(Learn more about classifying clients in the book Increasing Revenue from Your Clients by Dick Connor, featured in Best Books on Sales list.)

 - New Year's Themed Gifts.
 New Year's might be over by the time they receive a gift, but any gift sent in January can feature the theme.
 Ice buckets and champagne bottles filled with candies or food fit right in.

 - Calendars.
 Surprisingly, paper calendars are still popular in the age of e-calendars on mobile devices and computers.
 They become changing works of art!
 So choosing themed calendars with beautiful photography and artwork get attention.
 Or choose a 3D calendar that can occupy a special place on a customer's desk.
 Giving calendars in January is best, but anytime through the first quarter of the year can still work.